The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 CJ Adams

-CJ incorporates Traditional structure into his fine line and black and grey work by focusing on strong shapes, meaningful symbolism, and clean layout.
-For clients who want Traditional-inspired imagery with a more modern aesthetic, CJ’s approach feels thoughtful and grounded.
+CJ incorporates Traditional structure into his Fine Line and black and grey work by focusing on strong shapes, meaningful symbolism, and clean layouts.
+For clients who desire Traditional-inspired imagery with a modern aesthetic, CJ’s approach feels thoughtful and grounded.

 Jessie Armour

-Jessie respects the heritage of Traditional tattooing while giving it a contemporary softness through her linework.
+Jessie respects the heritage of Traditional tattooing while infusing it with contemporary softness through her linework.
 Her interpretations balance classic imagery with modern detail, making her a great option for clients who want the symbolism of Traditional tattoos without the heaviness of old-school saturation.

 Traditional tattoos continue to thrive in Brooklyn because they carry meaning, clarity, and decades of cultural identity.

-Neo Traditional tattoos take everything that Traditional tattoos built and push it further, more depth, more color, more emotion, more storytelling.
+Neo Traditional tattoos take everything that Traditional tattoos built and push it further—more depth, more color, more emotion, and more storytelling.

 The bold outlines remain, but the imagery evolves into something richer.
 Neo Traditional tattoos often include animals, female portraits, fantasy themes, decorative elements, or symbolic designs layered with emotion.

 This style thrives in Brooklyn because clients here love expressive artwork.
-They want tattoos that feel like illustrated stories.
+They seek tattoos that feel like illustrated stories.

 Neo Traditional grew from the American Traditional style but was influenced by fine art movements such as Art Nouveau and Art Deco.